How Do You Know Your Smell Is Healthy?

-Before we begin, let's get this out of the way: Your vagina is supposed to have a smell, despite what rude sexual partners or all those companies that make weird crotch perfumes may have told you in the past.
+Before we begin, let's get one thing out of the way first: Your vagina is supposed to have a smell, despite what rude sexual partners or all those companies that make weird crotch perfumes may have told you in the past.
 In fact, healthy vaginas emit a full Sephora's worth of different scents throughout the month, with stronger and more subtle variations of your unique smell appearing during different parts of your menstrual cycle.
 Some people naturally emit stronger vaginal odors, while others don't.
 And our vaginal odor can be altered when we sweat, or if semen or other bodily fluids come into contact with it (scientific terminology: "Gettin' love goo all up in there").
 But make no mistake: Your vagina has a scent, always.

 While a scent is a sign that your junk is healthy and has its pH properly balanced, a change in smell can sometimes be a sign that there's trouble, right here in Vagina City.
 Sometimes, an unusual odor coming from your vagina can signal a health problem, like a lost tampon or bacterial vaginosis infection.
-Other times, it may simply mean that you've just finished up your period, or some other totally healthy and normal occurrence.
+Other times, it may simply mean that you've just finished up your period, or some other totally healthy and common occurrence.

 But even if you haven't put in hours cataloging your own vaginal smells, there are still times when you can tell that your vagina smells a bit off.
 So when do you need to see a doctor, and when do you just need to switch to all-cotton underpants?
 Read on and take a whiff, friends.